Antique Quilt Value: Pattern, Stitching, Fabric, Age Clues, Condition and Provenance

 • quilt provenance clues that matter to appraisers

-Each variation is addressed by the comps, clue list, photo checklist, and FAQ above.
+Each variation is addressed by the market evidence, clue list, photo checklist, and FAQ above.

 Need a documented value for an antique quilt?